mikelorant/committed/README.md

 Use "committed [command] --help" for more information about a command.
 ```

-To create and apply a commit run `committed` without any arguments.
-Shell or Git
-aliases can be used to tailor this to your preferred workflow.

-To amend an existing commit use `committed --amend`.
-There are certain
-limitations when amending commits and it is recommended only for use with
-commits created with Committed.
-The limitations are:

-- Emoji character or shortcode must be in the existing data set.
-- Trailers will be imported into the body.
-- Summary will be truncated if more than 72 characters.
-- Lines will not reflow when editing the body.

 ## ⚙ Configuration [⭡](#committed)

 No configuration is necessary however there are some values that can be changed